ivansojivarghese/SC4001-Project/EDA/README.md

 Such features are particularly useful for NLP tasks such as sentiment analysis, review classification, and customer feedback modeling, enabling more accurate and interpretable machine learning models.

 ### Step 7: Saving Cleaned Data
-After cleaning and performing EDA, the cleaned data is saved into new CSV files (IMDB_Dataset_Cleaned.csv and SST2_Dataset_Cleaned.csv).
+After cleaning and performing EDA, the cleaned data is saved into new CSV files (IMDB_Dataset_Cleaned_Featured.csv and SST2_Dataset_Cleaned_Featured.csv).

 ### Summary of Why the Data Was Cleaned This Way:
 Preprocessing: Text cleaning (lowercasing, punctuation removal, lemmatization, and stopwords removal) standardizes the text and makes it more consistent, allowing for better analysis and model performance.